 The use of archaeological techniques enabled Siveyer to record five phases of building and alteration.
 These are summarised below, illustrated where appropriate by the isometric drawings which Siveyer prepared in connection with her project:

 The primary build consists of the standing fabric of the nave, north, south and west wall, together with below-ground evidence for an apse.
 The wall fabric is of reddish sandstone, rubble coursed with rough quoins that punctuate the ends and add stability.
 The north wall appears to be complete in length, as quoins are visible at both ends.

 The second phase consists of the construction of a chancel to replace the apse.
 Examination of the end of the north wall of the nave revealed a straight joint between the nave and the chancel, coupled with an alteration in wall thickness, showing that the chancel was added at a later date.
 The fabric of the chancel consists of a reddish coarse-grained sandstone in rubble coursing with rough quoins at the north and south corners of the east wall.
 Investigation of the masonry indicated that there had been a partial rebuild, with insertion of windows (see Phase 4).
 No remains of any Phase 2 windows survive.
-There is a rudimentary piscina in the south wall of
+There is a rudimentary piscina in the south wall of the chancel.

 During this phase, the tower was inserted in between the nave walls.
 It was built in two stages delineated by a horizontal string course between the top of the staircase and the base of the belfry window.
 The walls of the tower consist of massive buff sandstone ashlar blocks with a rubble infill, the latter being visible in certain areas where the joints between the blocks have widened.